Guidelines for Contributors

 Digital submission of text (Microsoft Word) and/or images (high resolution TIFFs or JPEGs) should be sent on CD to:

-We require TIFFs or JPEGs that are 300 dpi in resolution and at a minimum size of 8” x 12”.
+We require TIFFs or JPEGs that are 300 dpi in resolution, with minimal file compression and at a minimum size of 8” x 12”.

 We must be informed if a submitted digital image was altered.